S-rg/chandigarh-aqi-mapping/AirQualityMonitor/README.md

   - Fixed with new design

 ## TODO
+- [ ] Make PMSensor Measurement ID consistent with Arnav's db config id he has used.
 - [x] Fix: Config file's sensor table should have an i2c address for each sensor.
 - [x] FUNC: The switch cases for Serial1,2,3... and Wire1,2,3..
 - [x] FUNC: Sensor Factory